 Purple Sweet Potato Pie Recipe

-My friend the well-renowned chef Monique Chan visited our outdoor kitchen and we cooked together!
-Monique came to our house and shared her Purple Sweet Potato Pie recipe.
-Not only is it delicious but it is easy to make.
-I am so excited because I have a new addition to our annual Thanksgiving menu!
+My friend chef Monique Chan and I cooked this amazing Thanksgiving recipe.
+I am so excited to have a new addition to our annual Thanksgiving menu!

 To find Monique’s Instagram click here and to find her blog The Real Chez Momo, click here.

-Monique’s Purple Sweet Potato Pie recipe has two parts, the crust, and the filling.
-Monique used a simplified version of her pie crust recipe which we made earlier this year for the Pear and Almond Cream Bourdaloue Pie.
-This version is fabulous and very easy to make.
+Monique’s purple sweet potato pie recipe has two parts, the crust, and the filling.
+Monique used a simplified version of her pie crust recipe which we made a few years ago for the Pear and Almond Cream Bourdaloue Pie.

 If you look closely at this pie, you can see the butter in the dough.
 Yum.